-٠, STRENGTH ·).
-JEIKHUAL

-(1) The people who know their God will display S and take
+- 3. SPIRITUAL STRENGTH - a.
+What does Daniel 11:32 teach us about those who know God? - (1) The people who know their God shall S F and take A.

-A.

 NOTES: To live the Christian life takes a strength that is beyond our own.
 The more we know about God, the stronger we will be spiritually, and the more willing and able we will be to actively live for Him regardless of the obstacles.
 The Bible says that in a time of great trial, David "was greatly distressed," but he "strengthened himself in the LORD his God" (I Samuel 30:6).